 These Friends can go with you to movies, restaurants, and parties, take you sightseeing, teach you new skills, and more.

-It’s not a dating or an escort site, so please don’t feel some kind of way about being a local Friend to someone.
+It’s not a dating or an escort site, so please don’t feel some way about being a local Friend to someone.

-101. Renting your camping equipment: If you’re the camping type who has high-quality gear you don’t have time to use, rent it out!
+101. Renting your camping equipment: If you’re the camping type who has the high-quality gear, you don’t have time to use, rent it out!

-Some camping novices might want to rent good gear before investing in their own, so ask around and let people know your gear’s available to them.
+Some camping novices might want to rent proper gear before investing in their own, so ask around and let people know your gear’s available to them.

 One website quotes that résumé writing is one of the ideal spare-time businesses around.

 103. Seamstress: Whether you choose to be an independent tailor or a freelance seamstress, there’s good cash awaiting you in this side hustle.

 Want something profitable you can do in your spare time?
 Look no further and become a seamstress today.